exercism/docs/mentoring/choosing_a_solution.md

 - Name
 - Location
 - Reputation (an indicator if they are a contributor or mentor themselves)
-- How many times they've been mentored before
+- How many times they have been mentored before

 The information on the tooltip is a preliminary indicator whether this student is a right match for you.
 You'll see information they've written explaining what they're looking to get out of the track.